Hannah Glasscoe UX Design Portfolio

 — From user interview

-Visualising the core user flow and referring to the competitor review informed the requirements for the site, synthesising these in an affinity map shaped the development of the information architecture, site map and navigation scheme.
+Visualising the core user flow and referring to the competitor review informed the requirements for the site, synthesising these in an affinity map shaped the development of the information architecture and navigation scheme.

-Utilising insights from the research phase along with inspiration from a moodboard and persona, brainstorming was used to generate ideas and solutions round how to make:
+Utilising insights from the research phase along with inspiration from a moodboard and persona, brainstorming was used to generate ideas and solutions round how might I make:

 These were refined through iterative sketching and narrowed down to three key concepts via dot-voting.